Antzyll/Antzyll/README.md

 # 👋 Hi, I’m Tony

-Frontend developer building clean, responsive web apps that don’t just work — they look good too.
+Frontend developer building clean, responsive web apps that don’t just work..
+They look good too.
 Strong in modern frontend frameworks, with a solid understanding of backend to connect it all together if necessary.

 ---

-## ⚡ About Me
+##  About Me
 - 🍕 Fueled by pizza, coffee, and occasional debugging tears
 - 🐛 Experienced bug hunter (sometimes they even get fixed)
 - 💻 Big on clean UI, smooth UX, and maintainable code
-- 🚀 Always learning, shipping, and breaking things in the name of progress (Joking future clients..
-I promise)
+- 🚀 Always learning, shipping, and breaking things in the name of progress..
+Joking..
-- 🏋️ Into fitness & exercise — keeps me sharp inside and outside of work
+- 🏋️ Into fitness & exercise - keeps me sharp inside and outside of work

 ---